Wardancer

 Qualifications

 The training of a wardancer is rigorous and demanding, requiring years of discipline and dedication to master.
 They must learn to dance and fight simultaneously, seamlessly blending their movements into a fluid and deadly art.
-Wardancers practice a form of dance that is unique to them, incorporating both martial and artistic elements.
-Their dance is a reflection of their fighting style, with swift, flowing movements that allow them to dodge and evade attacks while striking back with deadly precision.
+Wardancers practice a form of dance that incorporates both martial and artistic elements, their dance and their fighting style being one and the same; to become a wardancer, one must be both a performer and a fighter.
 Wardancers generally describe themselves as either Gales, which seek to find a balance between offense and defense, striking, evading, flanking, and striking again; or Storms, which utilize offense to defend themselves, constantly striking in a flurry of blades that warrents a hit if an opponent lowers their defense, rendering them unable to attack.

 The Great Troupes